mthbernardes/lamb-plate/README.md

                           :option2 (get config-options :option2 :other-default})
 ```

-Now when you invoke `example-component`, you can pass in the `env` map provided by `environ`
+Now when you invoke `example-component`, you can pass the `env` map provided by environ as its
-and cherry-pick exactly what you need to configure and start that component.
+config options.
+Within the factory function, you can cherry-pick exactly what the component
+needs from the environment.

 There are many strategies for working with environment variables during development, and this template
 leaves that choice up to you.
 You might keep them in an `environment.txt` file, and `source environment.txt`